phil-opp/blog_os/blog/content/edition-3/posts/02-booting/uefi.md

 members = ["disk_image"]
 ```

-### FAT Partition
+### FAT Filesystem

-The first step is to create an EFI system partition formatted with the [FAT] file system.
+The first step to create an EFI system partition is to create a new partition image formatted with the [FAT] file system.
 The reason for using FAT is that this is the only file system that the UEFI standard requires.
 In practice, most UEFI firmware implementations also support the [NTFS] filesystem, but we can't rely on that since this is not required by the standard.

 [FAT]: https://en.wikipedia.org/wiki/File_Allocation_Table
 [NTFS]: https://en.wikipedia.org/wiki/NTFS